ggnosis-dev/auto-banner-discord-bot/README.md

 # Automated Banner Bot for Discord

 *Currently a work in progress*
+**NOTE:** *Testing is being done with icons.
+If you're not using a stable version, check for any instances of "icon" and replace it to "banner".*

 ## Summary
 As the name implies, the goal of these scripts is to automate banner features for Discord providing ways to set, get and cycle banners at desired intervals.